dyninst/dyninst/docs/dyninstAPI/public/BPatch_thread.h.rst

   .. cpp:function:: void getCallStack(std::vector<BPatch_frame>& stack)

-    This function fills the given vector with current information about the call stack of the thread.
+    Returns in ``stack`` the current information about the call stack of the thread.

   .. cpp:function:: BPatch_process * getProcess()